Pasha831/dice-bot/README.md

 # Github Actions: simple CI pipeline

-At the very beginning of the project I wished I could alter my repository with bot, commit changes, push them to `master` branch and then Github automatically builds a docker image of the project and pushes it straight to Docker Hub, where I could pull the image wherever I want (in my case: on VPS in cloud).
+At the very beginning of the project I wished I could alter my repository, commit changes, push them to `master` branch and then Github automatically executes tests, checks the code, builds a docker image of the project and pushes it straight to Docker Hub, where I could pull the image wherever I want (in my case: on VPS in cloud).

-In order to bring the idea to life I created a basic `.yml` script, which listens to changes of `master` branch and when the changes occured, perform these steps:
+In order to bring the idea to life I've created 2 basic `.yml` scripts, where **former** is responisble for script building, test running and checking code style, whereas **latter** listens to changes of `master` branch and when the changes occured, perform these steps:
 - launch a virtual machine on `ubuntu-latest` system
 - login to Docker Hub using credentials from `Actions secrets and variables` inside the repository ([how to manage secrets inside a repository](https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/managing-encrypted-secrets-for-your-repository-and-organization-for-github-codespaces))

 <img src="https://user-images.githubusercontent.com/46136468/232688732-8473487d-e243-4841-8a13-c2daecb3d96b.png"  width="75%" height="50%">

 - build a docker image of the project called `bot` with `lastest` tag added to it and then push it to Docker Hub

+## Build & Push Docker image

 So, here is a `.yml` file which helps me to perform all these operations (you can also find inside .github/workflows folder, right [here](https://github.com/Pasha831/dice-bot/blob/master/.github/workflows/blank.yml))